-Dual eligible beneficiaries are more likely to have a combination of complex clinical and behavioral conditions, which are usually exacerbated by the individual's social disadvantages.
-Multiple chronic conditions (MCCs) are common in this population, with 77 percent of beneficiaries having documentation across two or more subgroups of physical and mental conditions.^{27,28} The five most common co-occurring conditions are heart conditions, mental health conditions, anemia, musculoskeletal disorders, and diabetes.29 Given the complex needs and conditions of dual eligible beneficiaries, their healthcare is frequently fragmented with multiple providers, treatments, prescriptions, and limited or no support system for navigating through the intricacies of both healthcare and support services.
+Addressing Connections Across Healthcare and Community Supports and Services conditions (MCCs) are common in this population, with 77 percent of beneficiaries having documentation across two or more subgroups of physical and mental conditions. ^{27,28} The five most common co-occurring conditions are heart conditions, mental health conditions, anemia, musculoskeletal disorders, and diabetes; and mental health conditions are the second most common.
+29 Given the complex needs and conditions of dual eligible beneficiaries, their healthcare is frequently fragmented with multiple providers, treatments, prescriptions, and limited or no support system for navigating through the intricacies of both healthcare and support services.